The Facebook Ads Funnel Guide

 You also want users to act fast, get them while their hot.

 MizuTowel reinstates the unique value proposition in their BOFU Facebook ads, while at the same time offering a limited time 40% discount to create a sense of urgency.

 The main idea for the Conversion stage is to get prospects and leads to convert on your core offer, which means to get them buying your product or signing up for your service.

 Audience targeting in the Conversion stage should be very specific, focusing on Custom Audiences made up largely of your existing leads and those similar to them.

 You also want to make sure to exclude any users that became customers during the earlier stages.

-During the Conversion stage target the following audiences:
+During the Conversion stage use Custom audiences to target the following users: